Public speaking anxiety, can you over come it?

 So while you awfulize and run the horror movie of your presentation going badly wrong, your body takes on a posture of fear ready for the fight-or-flight scenario.
 You notice your voice and breathing change.
 Your body temperate may go up and you may notice a tremble.

 It’s time to stop this and find more pleasant movies to run in your head.
 Ask yourself “Can I physically speak?
 Yes?
 Can I communicate?
 Yes?
 Can I put ideas into a logical sequence so others can understand it?
 Yes?”
-Then all you need is a better sequence in your mind to run a quality presentation when you are at the top of the room.
+Then all you need is a better sequence in your mind to show yourself your presentation skills are way better than you imagined.

 So are there any cures for the fear of public speaking?

-The first cure is to understand what you are doing and recongize the symptoms as a call to stop and notice what you are doing, when you run the fear of public speaking.
+The first cure is to understand what you are doing and recognize the symptoms as a call to stop and notice what you are doing, when you run the fear of public speaking.
 You are skilfully building a state of mind that wants to protect you from a perceived threat; possibly generated by memories of a one-time event where you felt fearful in front of an audience.
+It’s the flight, fight and freeze mechanism that gets switched on when you anticipate danger.

-There are three steps to overcoming your phobia:
+Here are three suggestions to overcoming your public speaking anxiety:

 1. Manage your State